ccutrer/rspec-openhab-scripting/README.md

  * `on_start` triggers are _not_ honored.
 Items will be reset to NULL before the next spec anyway, so just don't waste the energy running them.
 You can still trigger rules manually.
+ * Rule triggers besides item related triggers (such as thing status, cron, or watchers) are not triggered.
+You can test them with `trigger_rule("rule name"[, event])`.
+ * Rules run in their own threads, asynchronously.
+Therefore you can't send a command or update in your spec, and immediately check the resulting state of items.
+Instead, you should use the `wait_for_rules` helper method that will wait until all rule threads are blocked (done executing).

 ## Configuration